-Product sales are recorded net of estimated chargebacks and rebates, wholesaler distribution fees and estimated product returns.
-Accruals or allowances are established for these deductions when revenue is recognized, and actual amounts incurred are offset against the applicable accruals and allowances.
-We reflect each of these accruals or allowances as either a reduction in the related accounts receivable or as an accrued liability, depending on how the accrual or allowance is settled.
+Product sales are recorded net of wholesaler distribution fees and estimated chargebacks, product returns and rebates.
+Accruals or allowances are established for these deductions in the same period when revenue is recognized, and actual amounts incurred are offset against the applicable accruals or allowances.
+We reflect each of these accruals or allowances as either a reduction in the related account receivable or as an accrued liability, depending on how the amount is expected to be settled.